 I would like to say that you don’t have to get a ticket to be eligible to take defensive driving.
 Taking a course voluntarily and submitting your completion certificate to your insurance company can put some real money in your pocket.

 If the Court Says Yes, How Long is a Defensive Driving Course?

 A word of caution here: Some people think they will benefit from an online course because they possess a certain skill set.
-They believe that by being a fast reader they will be able to get the necessary information faster than having to wait for an instructor to give it to them out loud.
+They believe that by being a fast reader, they will be able to get the necessary information faster than having to wait for an instructor to give it to them out loud.
 Unfortunately, speed reading won’t save you in this situation.
 The state requires all online defensive driving courses to be outfitted with timers to ensure that all students receive the full six hours of goodness.

 How Much Is It Going to Cost Me to Take Defensive Driving?

 Again, the answer to this question depends on where in the USA you received your citation.
-There are states where price wars between defensive driving companies has driven the cost down to $5.00 dollars or less.
+There are states where price wars between defensive driving companies have driven the cost down to $5.00 dollars or less.

 If you are taking defensive driving for ticket dismissal, there are other expenses beyond the cost of the course itself, things like: